josephlbarnett/quizzy/README.md

 -----------
 A quiz application built using [Leaky Cauldron](https://github.com/trib3/leakycauldron)

-Built primarily to serve the needs of the College Football Rules Exchange.
+Built primarily to serve the needs of an email based Rules Exchange.

 Getting Started
 ---------------